The Health Care Genetics Plan B Master’s Degree requires a minimum of 33 credits.

 - 8 credits of professional development

-Three faculty members of the University of Connecticut will be appointed to serve as the advisory committee for candidates for the Professional Science Masters in Health Care Genetics, and will assist the student in the selection of courses best suited to meet career aspirations.
+Three faculty members of the University of Connecticut will be appointed to serve as the advisory committee for candidates for the Professional Science Masters in Health Care Genetics, and will assist the student in the selection of courses best suited to meet career aspirations, as well as guide the student toward a complete IDP and critical thinking skills necessary for the work force.

 The final requirement for the Professional Science Master’s Degree is passing performance on an exit exam: an original, scholarly piece of work.
 It is the intent that this exit exam will reinforce the discipline-specific competency and provide an evaluation tool for relevant problem-solving abilities and writing skills.